 Listed below are a few designers and sites that offer custom suits for fitness, figure and bikini.
 Word of warning, however: Some of these suits are extremely expensive.
 (We’re talking thousands of dollars!)
 If you don’t have the budget for an expensive suit, consider “renting” a professional suit from pros online or purchasing one on a consignment site.
 Another bonus of renting a suit is that you’ll end up with stage photos that all look different versus a bunch in the exact same suit.

 Fun Fact: Olympia veteran Erin Stern bought her first competition suit from Diva Exchange for $100!

+Another common question when trying to figure out how to train for a bikini competitionis whether to join a team.
 Competition used to be an individual sport, but it is now becoming more of a team effort.
-With the continually changing rules and complicated training and dieting strategies, many women find solace with others who understand your pain.
+With the continually changing rules and complicated training and dieting strategies, many women find solace with others who understand their pain.
 “It’s always great to have a training partner or a group who are like-minded and love the same hobby as you do,” Messina says.
 “You’ll instantly have a group of people who will be on the same stage as you, so you’ll feel less intimidated and more confident right off the bat.”